AbdallaSamirKhalifa/E-Commerce-DB-Design/README.md

 ### Explanation:

-- The **Order_History** table stores customer names ,total amounts, products informations and their subtotal directly, even though this data also exists in other tables.
+- The **Order_History** table stores customer names ,total amounts, product informations and subtotal, even though this data also exists in other tables.
   This avoids expensive joins when generating historical order summaries, this might slower the creating new order process but it could be fixed with a **background task** or **batch task** that runs once or twice a week to avoid this problem.
 - Product pricing at the moment of purchase is copied into **Order_Details (Unit_Price)** to preserve price history, even if the product price changes later.